nithuan141/dotnetcore-api-layered/README.md

 <strong>Documetation :</strong> The swagger documentation has been used and it is configured using Swashbuckle in the middleware. (<a href="https://www.c-sharpcorner.com/article/swagger-integration-with-webapi-2-in-mvc/#:~:text=Swashbuckle/Swagger%20is%20simple%20and%20powerful%20representation%20of%20any,other%20third%20party%20testing%20tool%20(Postman,%20Fiddler%20etc"> More here</a>)

 <strong>ORM :</strong> EntityFrameworkCore 5.0 is used for ORM.

+<strong>Data Layer : </strong> Data layer is built using the repository pattern.

+<strong>Authentication : </string> AspNetCore.Authentication.JwtBearer Package is used to introduce JWT token based authentication and authorization.
+This can be easily replaced with AAD or any other oauth based identity provider by configuring the middleware in start-up and changing the AutheticationService in the service layer.
+As of now role-based authorization is also implemented using JWT  token.

+# Run

+Once cloned/downloaded you can run this API in IISExpres, IIS or Kestrel servers.

+# Contribute

+All contributions and corrections/fixes are welcome, please feel free to create a branch and make your changes and then create a pull request to merge that to main branch.